 Film and TV

 OVMRO has been involved with films and TV since soon after its conception.
-Recently, it appeared in a full-length fly on the wall documentary for the BBC and in Songs of Praise.
+It has appeared in a full-length fly on the wall documentary for the BBC and in Songs of Praise.
 It has also appeared in Hearts of Gold and Dr. Tony Jones was the star of “This is your Life”.

 The Organisation has attracted the attentions of Prince Charles who visited the original Bryn Poeth in 1976 and the Secretary of State for Wales, William Hague in 1997.